pitfail/pitfail-reports/report1/report1.rst

 User Interface Design
 =====================
-Pitfail's website satisfies the requirements that the other interfaces cannot: enabling social interaction, providing a rich user interface, and coordinating leagues.
+PitFail's website satisfies the requirements that the other interfaces cannot: enabling social interaction, providing a rich user interface, and coordinating leagues.
 Providing a rich set of features above what is available via Twitter is crucial for drawing existing users to the website.
 On balance, the website